-The Council is aware that technology continues to evolve and may improve the CCTV service and reduce the revenue costs if these new technologies are embraced where appropriate.
+Technology continues to evolve and may improve the CCTV service and reduce the revenue costs if these new technologies are embraced where appropriate.
 When designing new or replacement CCTV systems, the Council and its advisors will ensure equal importance is placed on 'future-proofing' these existing CCTV systems so that old equipment does not become an expensive burden with implications of maintenance.
-Where possible, the introduction of High Definition (HD) cameras will be considered, etc. so that greater quality and detail may be obtained and the system interrogated 'after the event' with no detriment to the evidence.
+To this end, High Definition (HD) digital cameras are being introduced, this will ensure greater quality and detail is obtained and the system interrogated 'after the event' with no detriment to the evidence.